Click HERE to watch video.

 We tucked the boards under our arms, crossed the street to the beach, and headed down to the ocean.
 I explained to Ali about how we were going to run into the surf and try to stay on our feet as long as possible, finally tossing the board over the breaking wave and hopping on top to paddle out to deeper water.

-We got down to station and positioned our boards.
+We got down to the lifeguard station and positioned our boards.
 Then we counted to three and ran towards the surf.
 Everything was going great until we splashed into the water.

 It was FREEZING FREAKING COLD!!
 We looked at each other in horror and turned quickly to run back to dry land and the rental shack to get those wetsuits after all.